saylesss88/nix-book/src/nix/whonix_kvm.md

 ![Whonix Logo](../images/swappy-20250901-101339.cleaned.png)

+> ⚠️ WARNING: There is no general software that can guarantee absolute anonymity
+> or security; perfect security is a myth.
+Security is a continuous process, not
+> a one-time product.
+It also depends on time and resources: if an adversary has
+> enough of either, eventual compromise is possible.
+However, by layering
+> defenses and following best practices, we can make attacks costly and
+> time-consuming, deterring all but highly targeted adversaries.

 Whonix can be useful for many things, including not having to shut down your main OS to boot into a Tails USB stick and getting mostly the same protection.
 Their docs are honest about the limitations of the software making it easier to